sky-chaser-high/adobe-illustrator-scripts/README.md

 Move the cursor to the line you want to copy, and run this script.
 It is not necessary to select a line.

-> **Warning**
+> [!WARNING]
 > Since using copy and paste functions inside the script, it will lose if you have copied the content in advance.

+> [!NOTE]
 > Area type with wrapping may not work well.
 > In the case of copyLineDown.js, when copying the last line, a new line is added to work around a bug.

-> **Note**
 > Only one line can be copied.
 Multiple lines are not supported.
 > If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
 > If you want to enter text, you must click with the mouse.